Aimee1013/block-chain/README.md

  * Now I tried another way to make the last block to be deleted, and updated the commit.
  * I am not sure if i understand the requirements correctly this time.
+ * I updated the block deletion according to latest requirement :only blocks that can be deleted (i.e. the last block) should have a delete button visible.

 # Setup